MSGT. JAMES P. KELLEY, WWII/Korea: Survived WW II, Korea; killed in fall

 He returned to active duty in the Marine Corps in 1942 after the outbreak of war and was assigned to Camp Pendleton, Calif.
 Reports on his military deployments are spotty, but he fought in the Battle of Guadalcanal (Aug.
 7, 1942-Feb.
 9, 1943), the first land offensive by Allied forces against Japan, which had taken the British protectorate island in the Solomon Islands chain in February of 1942.
 He was wounded and awarded the Purple Heart, but the date and location are not available.

 In January 1945, Kelley married fellow Marine Josephine Busch while the two were assigned to Marine Corps Air Station Cherry Point.
-They went on to have three children, Michael born c.
-1948, Patricia born c.
+They went on to have three children, Michael born in 1947, Patricia born c.
 1950 and Kathryn born c.
 1954.

 The headstone of Msgt.
 James Peter Kelley at